AkanMNdem/project-3/README.md

     # Combine all sampled data
     df_final = pd.concat(df_sampled, ignore_index=True)
    ```
-6. This random sample was sent to the Sappling AI detector using the Sappling AI detection API, but an even smaller sample from this was sent due to rate limiting by Sappling.
+6. Run main.py: This random sample was sent to the Sappling AI detector using the Sappling AI detection API, but an even smaller sample from this was sent due to rate limiting by Sappling.
     ```python
     df_sampled = df_reviews.groupby("category", group_keys=False).apply(
     lambda x: x.sample(n=min(50, len(x)), random_state=42)